o3world/o3w-frontend-guidelines/README.md

 data-subnav="container"
 data-subnav="toggle"
 ```

+If for some reason you have to use id's or classes you should always prefix them with somehting like `js-`, so you can avoid conflicts as much as possible.

 _Use your best judgement or ask a fellow developer if your namespacing makes sense.
 TL;DR Naming is hard._